zsparal/api-documentation/source/reference/v2/settlements-api/list-settlement-payments.rst

    :organization_access_tokens: true
    :oauth: true

-Retrieve all payments included in a settlement.
+Retrieve all Payments included in a Settlement.

 Note that payments for *pay after delivery* methods (such as Klarna Pay Later) are not listed in here.
 These payment methods are settled using captures.
-To retrieve the captures, use the :doc:`List settlement captures
+To retrieve the captures, use the :doc:`list-settlement-captures`.
-<list-settlement-captures>` endpoint.

 Parameters
 ----------
 Replace ``settlementId`` in the endpoint URL by the settlement's ID, for example ``stl_jDk30akdN``.

-This endpoint is an alias of the :doc:`List payments </reference/v2/payments-api/list-payments>` endpoint.
-All parameters for that endpoint can be used here as well.
+This API is an alias of the :doc:`/reference/v2/payments-api/list-payments`.
+All parameters for that API can be used here as well.

 Response
 --------
 ``200`` ``application/hal+json``

-This endpoint is an alias of the :doc:`List payments </reference/v2/payments-api/list-payments>` endpoint.
+This API is an alias of the :doc:`/reference/v2/payments-api/list-payments`.
 The response is therefore the exact same.

 Example